kiyoon/jupynium.nvim/README.md

 ### Connect to the Jupynium server

-**This is for local Neovim only.
-For remote Neovim, see [Command-Line Usage](#%EF%B8%8F-command-line-usage-attach-to-remote-neovim).**
+(This is for local Neovim only.
+For remote Neovim, see [Command-Line Usage](#%EF%B8%8F-command-line-usage-attach-to-remote-neovim))

-The Jupynium server stays alive as long as the browser is alive.
-So you can see them as the same thing in this doc.
-For example:

-- Starting Jupynium server = opening a Selenium browser
-- Manually closing the browser = closing the Jupynium server

 In Neovim, with your Jupynium `.ju.py` file open, you can run `:JupyniumStartAndAttachToServer` to start the notebook server.